RACV Logo

 Travel Period

-Travel to Borneo on an 9-day family adventure and discover the curious wildlife and spectacular landscapes of the region.
-Learn how orphaned orangutans are rehabilitated back into the wild, swim among colourful fish, watch baby green turtles take wobbly steps towards the waterfront and relax on sandy beaches.
-Along the way you'll make friends, try some delicious cuisine and forge some incredible memories.
-With all of the essentials included, and plenty of free time to explore at your own pace, you and your family will fall in love with the unique animals, lush ecosystem and sandy islands of Borneo.
+Travel to Borneo on this nine-day family adventure and discover the curious wildlife and spectacular landscapes of the region.
+Learn how orphaned orangutans are rehabilitated back into the wild, swim with colourful fish, watch baby green turtles take wobbly steps towards the waterfront and relax on sandy beaches.
+Along the way, you'll make friends, try some delicious cuisine and forge some incredible memories.
+With all the essentials included and plenty of free time to explore at your own pace, you and your family will fall in love with the unique animals, lush ecosystem and sandy islands of Borneo.

 IMPORTANT INFORMATION